vikingdata/articles/databases/snowflake/techniques/dynamic.md

 ## Important notes on Dynamic tables
 - Although you can't directly do data changes, a refresh does the data changes for you.
 - When the source table changes, the data is stale and should be refreshed.
-  - If you data need up to date, have it refresh automatically.
+  - If you data need up to date, have it refresh automatically, every second.
   - If you just need data every 30 minutes, have it refresh every 30 minutes.

 # Summary of useful commands